anantkoli/Github-interaction/README.md

 Interact with local Git and GitHub

 You want to learn, how to interact Git and GitHub locally so that
-1. You can modify file on your computer
+1. You can modify GitHub file on your computer
 2. Update your remote repository on GitHub throgh local git

 Let's dive into learing......